 31) Hot Peppers: Cajun and Capsicum in New Iberia, Louisiana (1980), Richard Schweid

 I’m not kidding you, this book is absolutely fantastic.
-Schweid is a very funny and culturally attuned reported who dove into Southern Louisiana culture in the 1970s just because he liked Tabasco sauce and wondered if there might be and interesting story behind it.
+Schweid is a very funny and culturally attuned reporter who dove into Southern Louisiana culture in the 1970s just because he liked Tabasco sauce and wondered if there might be and interesting story behind it.
 He captures a culture in the middle of tremendous change, and digs into all the fascinating specifics of why so many of us love hot food.
 He weaves his narrative through horticultural history to knotty aspects of racial injustice and the politics agribusiness.
 Many colorful characters, I can assure you.
 There is a newer version of this book that’s been updated (this was all written before “hot sauce” truly boomed) and I’m considering getting it just to read the appendixes.